IanWhitney/hstore_radio_buttons/README.md

 To display the radio button set on the form, you have three options:

+1. Use a helper to display a single radio button
+2. Use a helper to display all the radio buttons
+3. Use the Rails form helpers

 #### Use a helper to display a single radio button

     <%= form_for @person do |f|>